 Complete results are provided in Tables \ref{supptab:faults_resall} -- \ref{supptab:faults_resall_cont} in Supplementary Material \ref{suppsec:faults}.
 Different choices of $m$ have minimal impact on BORA-GP and NNGP.
-The tables show that BORA-GP correctly recovers parameters, reduces prediction errors compared to other methods, and produces well calibrated predictions that cover held-out empirical observations at the appropriate level.
+The tables show that BORA-GP correctly recovers parameters, reduces prediction errors compared to other methods, and produces well-calibrated predictions that cover held-out empirical observations at the appropriate level.
 In BORA-GP with $m = 10$, the average of posterior means of model parameters over the replicates are 1.032 for $\beta_0 = 1$, 0.506 for $\beta_1 = 0.5$, 0.100 for $\tau^2 = 0.1$, 0.872 for $\sigma^2 = 1$ and 4.458 for $\phi = 4$.
-The average of the identifiable parameter $\sigma^2\phi^{2\nu}$ in a \matern covariance function \citep{zhang_inconsistent_2004} is $71.997$ with its standard error of $16.962$ for the true value 64.
+In addition, the average of the consistently estimable parameter $\sigma^2\phi^{2\nu}$ in a \matern covariance function \citep{zhang_inconsistent_2004} is $71.997$ with its standard error of $16.962$ for the true value 64.
 Overall, parameter estimates from BORA-GP are closer to the true values than estimates of the competitors.
-The average RMSPEs increase in the order of BORA-GP (0.368 with $m=20$), NNGP (0.393 with $m=20$), Barrier SGF (0.397), Soap film smoother (0.414), SR-PDE (0.421), MDSdist (0.460), and ClosePD (0.525), whose differences from BORA-GP are significant for the latter four methods.
+The average RMSPEs increase in the order of BORA-GP (0.368 with $m=20$), NNGP (0.393 with $m=20$), Barrier SGF (0.397), SR-PDE (0.412), Soap film smoother (0.414), MDSdist (0.460), and ClosePD (0.525), whose differences from BORA-GP are significant for the latter four methods.
 Poor average empirical coverage of 95\% CIs of $y(\bm{s})$ at unobserved locations $\bm{s}$ is observed in Soap film smoother (0.642), with ClosePD (0.921) also below the nominal level.

-Tables \ref{supptab:faults_resall} -- \ref{supptab:faults_resall_cont} present the computation time divided into pre-processing and model fitting.
-Neighbor search in BORA-GP, mesh construction in Barrier SGF, mesh and finite element basis creation in SR-PDE, or distance and covariance estimation in MDSdist/ClosePD counts as pre-processing which is done only once.
-Compared to the horseshoe domain in Section \ref{sec:horseshoe}, the current domain is more complex, yielding longer pre-processing time.
+Tables \ref{supptab:faults_resall} -- \ref{supptab:faults_resall_cont} present the computation time divided into preprocessing and model fitting.
+Neighbor search in BORA-GP, mesh construction in Barrier SGF, mesh and finite element basis creation in SR-PDE, or distance and covariance estimation in MDSdist/ClosePD counts as preprocessing which is done only once.
+Compared to the horseshoe domain in Section \ref{sec:horseshoe}, the current domain is more complex, yielding longer preprocessing time.
 The computational time of the model fitting step of BORA-GP does not depend on the complexity of the domain.